Testing the identification of causal effects in observational data: Introduction

 \section{Introduction}

-Methods of causal inference for assessing the effect of a treatment or policy intervention (e.g.\ training participation or a marketing campaign) on an outcome of interest (e.g.\ earnings or sales) typically make use of identifying assumptions that are deemed to be untestable.
+Causal inference methods for assessing the effect of a treatment or policy intervention (e.g.\ a training or a marketing campaign) on an outcome variable (e.g.\ earnings or sales) typically make use of identifying assumptions that are deemed untestable.
 For instance, the popular selection-on-observables, unconfoundedness, conditional independence, or ignorability assumption imposes that the treatment is as good as randomly assigned after controlling for observed covariates, see e.g.\ \citet{ImWo08} for a review of evaluation approaches in this context.
 Whether the set of covariates is sufficient for this assumption to hold is conventionally motivated based on theory, intuition, domain knowledge, or previous empirical findings.